mgleeson923/deck_of_cards_api_tests/README.md

  - Given time constraints, I had a lot of reused code.
 With more time, some Helper files would've been useful
  - Determining the value of the Ace gave me some issues.
 It's worth 1 or 10 depending on the current hand the player has, so you'd almost have to calculate both hand values with the Ace being worth 1 and worth 10 to determine if the player got Blackjack.
-Unfortunately I just didn't quite have the time to wrap that portion up.
+Unfortunately I just didn't quite have the time to wrap that portion up, so I treated all Aces as 10s for simplicity's sake.
  - With additional time, I'd add some extra assertions verifying things such as remaining card count, etc.